What are the official application dates?

 How can I track the status of my application?

-Prospective candidate will be informed via email/SMS/WhatsApp by latest 30 November 2020 on their application status.
+Application Status: The prospective candidate will be informed via email/SMS/WhatsApp by the latest 30 November of each year.

 What should I do after receiving my acceptance response?